Zillight/printf/README.md

 #Teamwork Makes the Dream Work.

-In colaboration with Ifeanyi Okagbua.
+In colaboration with Ifeanyi Okagbue.